eriksjolund/osd-spot-viewer/README.md

 displaying colored circles on top of a high resolution photo.
 The photo tiles and the circle colors are retrieved from a single data file.

-Three different software designs have been tried out:
+The problem can be solved by at least four different software designs:

 1. Painting the circles with https://github.com/eriksjolund/OpenSeadragonPaperjsOverlay. (javascript running in web browser)
 2. Painting the circles on top of the image tiles as they are retrieved. (javascript running in web browser)